nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 npm install --save-dev webpack webpack-cli ts-loader webpack-node-externals
 ```

-We'll make use of these packages in our webpack configuration exported in the CommonJS format from `webpack.config.js`:
+We'll make use of these packages in a webpack configuration exported in the CommonJS format from `webpack.config.js`:

 ```js
 // webpack.config.server.js